Artistic team

 Lila HAJOSI - Musical direction

-Originally a musicologist and opera artist specializing in early music, it's thanks to the Ensemble Irini she founded in 2014 that Lila Hajosi will take the path of choral conductor and soon orchestral conductor in 2021.
-Ensemble Irini has enabled her to establish herself as an artistic director as the programs she creates and then conducts progress.
-She trained from 2012-13 at the Conservatoires d'Aix en Provence (Prix Jeune Espoir Dussurget) and Marseille (Premier Prix d'Art Lyrique) in singing, early music, theater, lyric art and chamber music, then at the Chapelle Musicale Reine Elisabeth (2018-2021), where she is a scholarship holder.
+Originally a musicologist and opera singer specializing in early music, it was thanks to the Ensemble Irini, which she founded in 2014, that Lila Hajosi took up choir conducting in 2021 and will soon be conducting an orchestra.
+The Ensemble Irini has allowed her to establish herself as an artistic director through the programs she creates and conducts.
+She trained from 2012-13 at the Conservatories of Aix-en-Provence (Prix Jeune Espoir Dussurget) and Marseille (Premier Prix d'Art Lyrique) in singing, early music, theater, opera, and chamber music, then at the Queen Elisabeth Music Chapel (2018-2021), where she was a scholarship recipient.
 She holds a degree in Medieval Musicology from the University of Montpellier.
 Even before beginning her musical studies, she discovered a passion for conducting.
-In 2011, singing in the amateur choir serving students in Roland Hayrabédian's class in Marseille, she was fascinated by the finesse and depth of the conductor's work, and secretly gleaned the valuable lessons she attended.
-This passion, complemented by her studies and enriched by the lessons learned from her singing career with conductors such as Marc Korovitch, Lluis Vilamajó & Jordi Savall, and nourished by encounters such as those with Teodor Currentzis in masterclasses, ultimately became her vocation.
+In 2011, while singing in the amateur choir serving Roland Hayrabédian's students in Marseille, she was fascinated by the finesse and depth of the conductor's work and secretly gleaned valuable lessons from her attendance.
+This passion, complemented by her studies and enriched by the lessons learned from her singing career with conductors such as Marc Korovitch, Lluis Vilamajó, and Jordi Savall, and nourished by encounters such as those with Teodor Currentzis in master classes, ultimately became her vocation.
 Since September 2021, she has been training with conductor Sergio Monterisi.

-After Maria Nostra, Ensemble Irini's first CD, released in 2018 by empreinte digitale (Choc de Classica), Lila Hajosi created O Sidera, whose critically acclaimed 2021 CD will be her first opus as conductor.
-Lila Hajosi and Ensemble Irini collaborate twice with composer Zad Moultaka.
-The young conductor and arranger is passionate about the demands of a cappella work, the crafting of sound based on meticulous shaping of the harmonic spectrum, the search for and rediscovery of rare repertoires, and the cross-disciplinary links between Music, Poetry, History, Philology, Science...
+After Maria Nostra, the Ensemble Irini's first album released in 2018 on L'empreinte digitale (Choc de Classica), Lila Hajosi created O Sidera, whose critically acclaimed album released in 2021 will be her first opus as a conductor.
+Lila Hajosi and the Ensemble Irini have collaborated twice with composer Zad Moultaka.
+The young conductor and arranger is passionate about the demands of a cappella work, the creation of sound based on meticulous shaping of the harmonic spectrum, the search for and rediscovery of rare repertoires, and the cross-disciplinary connections between music, poetry, history, philology, science, and more.

-Since 2015, she has taken her ensemble to prestigious national festivals such as RadioFrance Occitanie Montpellier (2016,2021), the Cité de la Voix de Vézelay (winner in 2017), Via Aeterna (Mont St-Michel) & Rivage des Voix, Festival d'Arts Sacrés d'Evron, Perpignan, Sinfonia en Périgord, as well as internationally (Misteria Paschalia, Agapê, Barcelona MA festival in 2024...).).
+Since 2015, she has taken her ensemble to prestigious national festivals such as RadioFrance Occitanie Montpellier (2016, 2021), La Cité de la Voix de Vézelay (winner in 2017), Via Aeterna (Mont St-Michel) & Rivage des Voix, Festival d'Arts Sacrés d'Evron, Perpignan, Sinfonia en Périgord, as well as internationally (Misteria Paschalia, Agapê, Barcelona MA festival in 2024, etc.).

-In 2022, she conducted the Ensemble Irini at the Philharmonie de Paris (studio) and was a prizewinner in REMA's REMArkables program.
-Her creation "Printemps Sacré" was a finalist in the 2022 REMA awards.
-In 2024, she collaborated with percussionist and conductor Tom de Cock on an expanded version of O Sidera, featuring works by Xenakis and a 4-hand creation based on L'hymne delphique à Apollon, the earliest known written work (138 BC).
+In 2022, she conducted the Ensemble Irini at the Philharmonie de Paris (studio) and was awarded the REMA REMArkables program.
+Her creation "Printemps Sacré" was a finalist for the 2022 REMA awards.
+In 2024, she will collaborate with percussionist and conductor Tom de Cock on an expanded version of O Sidera, combining works by Xenakis and a four-hand creation based on the Delphic Hymn to Apollo, the first known written work (-138 BC).
 In 2025, she will collaborate with ICTUS and Riccardo Nova on a joint creation.
 In 2022, she co-founded the #EllesDirigent network to promote female leadership in classical music.
-As a speaker, she can be found at the New Deal, the Early Music Summit and Sciences Po Paris.
+As a speaker, she has appeared at the New Deal, the Early Music Summit, Sciences Po Paris, SACEM, and the Sorbonne.

 The voices of the Irini Ensemble